-Management Statement Impacts & Risks Avoided To ensure management of stormwater during operation phase To prevent erosion due to stormwater impact a.
-No stormwater runoff should be allowed to concentrate onto open spaces and downstream of the property.
-Stormwater must infiltrate through the provided stormwater retention pond.
+Management Outcome Impacts & Risks Avoided To ensure management of stormwater during operation phase To prevent erosion due to stormwater impact a.
+No stormwater runoff should be allowed to concentrate onto open spaces and downhill of the property.

 Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Ensure soft landscaping Ongoing Developer / HOA As required Audit Audit